Bartolo Colón: Early life

-Major league pitching career
+Professional pitching career

 Cleveland Indians

 Colón was signed by the Cleveland Indians as an amateur free agent in 1993 and began his career in their minor league system.
 In 1995, pitching for Kinston of the Single-A Carolina League, he finished second in wins with 13 and ERA with 1.96, and led the circuit with 152 strikeouts.
 He was named the league's Pitcher of the Year, despite shutting down on August 1 with a bruised elbow.
 He was named the Indians' 1995 Minor League Player of the Year (receiving the "Lou Boudreau Award").
 He played Triple-A ball with the Buffalo Bisons in 1997 and on June 21 became the only player in team history to throw a no-hitter at Sahlen Field, then called North AmeriCare Park.

 Colón made his major league debut against the Anaheim Angels on April 4, 1997, receiving a no decision.
 In his first MLB season, Colón went 4–7 with a 5.65 earned run average.
+He was left off the postseason roster as the Indians made it to the World Series, losing in seven games to the Florida Marlins.
 The following year, he set the modern-day but unofficial major league record for throwing the most pitches (20) in a single at bat on June 26, 1998 against Ricky Gutiérrez, who eventually struck out.
 That record was broken in 2018.
 Later that season, Colón won his only start of the 1998 American League Championship Series, pitching a four-hit, one-run complete game.
 In his 1999 season, Colón finished 18–5, pitching over 200 innings with 161 strikeouts and a 3.95 earned run average.

-On September 18, 2000, he tossed a one-hitter against the New York Yankees.
+On September 18, 2000, Colón pitched a one-hitter against the New York Yankees.
 In both 2000 and 2001, Colón posted over 200 strikeouts, making him the first Indians pitcher since Gaylord Perry to record at least 200 strikeouts in back-to-back seasons.

 Montreal Expos

-Just before the 2002 trade deadline, Colón and Tim Drew were traded to the Montreal Expos in exchange for Lee Stevens, Brandon Phillips, and prospects Grady Sizemore and Cliff Lee.
+On June 27, 2002, the Indians traded Colón and Tim Drew to the Montreal Expos in exchange for Lee Stevens, Brandon Phillips, Grady Sizemore, and Cliff Lee.
 Colón finished 2002 with a combined 20–8 record and a 2.93 earned run average, including 76 earned runs with 70 walks in 233 1/3 innings, three shutouts, and eight complete games.
 Ultimately, he was the last active player who had played for the Montreal Expos.